AmreshSinha/devops-workshop-demo/README.md

 docker-compose up
 ```

-Server will be accessible at localhost:8000, client at localhost:3000
+Server will be accessible at localhost:8000, client at localhost:3000 (unoptimised), localhost:80 (optimised)

 ## Commands